kenschenke/Pascal65/docs/docs/langref/variables.md

 The initial value must be a literal value or a constant.
 The following are errors.

 ```
-i : Integer = 5;      // This one is okay.
 j : Integer = i;      // Initial value must be a literal
 ch : Char = Chr(65);  // Initial value cannot be a function
 ```